-The “pie chart” also is known as “circle chart” divides the circular statistical graphic into sectors or slices in order to illustrate the numerical problems.
+The “pie chart” also is known as “circle chart”, that divides the circular statistical graphic into sectors or slices in order to illustrate the numerical problems.
 Each sector denotes a proportionate part of the whole.
 To find out the composition of something, Pie-chart works the best at that time.
 In most cases, pie charts replace other graphs like the bar graph, line plots, histograms, etc.

 The pie chart is an important type of data representation.
 It contains different segments and sectors in which each segment and sectors of a pie chart forms a certain portion of the total(percentage).
 The sum of all the data is equal to 360°.

 The total value of the pie is always 100%.